The ultimate guide to dry composting toilets: What is a dry composting toilet and how does it actually work?

 Disposing of the excreta from a chemical toilet is more complicated.
 Due to the chemicals contained, the excrements may only be disposed of in accordance with strict regulations.
 When travelling, for example in a mobile home, this can be difficult if there is no disposal station nearby.

-What are the advantages and disadvantages of dry composting toilets?
+What are the advantages and disadvantages of composting toilets?

 Another advantage of dry toilets with a separation system is their environmentally friendly disposal.
 The excreta are placed directly in the normal household waste and can thus be disposed of easily.
 The separation system of dry toilets also minimises the odour of the excreta.
 It makes the composting toilet self-sufficient and independent of a sewer system.